JancoNel2/SAAES/README.md

 The legal license for this work is available in [`LICENSE`](LICENSE).

+I have been strongly getting into quantitive finance and quantitative computing lately.
+I feel like doing more things like this in the future.

 In the coming days, I plan to release both Python and C++ model implementations for SAAES.
 However, I’m currently crammed for time — especially with Accounting test tomorrow — so releases might be slow.

 Stay tuned.